Mechanical Engineering & Technology

 This course is a study of the motion of rigid bodies and forces affecting their motion.
 Topics include kinematics and kinetic of motion, curvilinear motion, plane motion, work, energy and power, impulse and momentum. (four hours lecture per week)

-This course introduces the student to theory, concepts and applications of fluid mechanics.
-Topics include static and dynamic forces; conservation of mass, energy and momentum; flow in pipes and ducts; and fan and pump performance.
+Introduces the theory, concepts, and applications of fluid mechanics.
+Topics include static and dynamic forces; conservation of mass, energy, and momentum; flow in pipes and ducts; and fan and pump performance.
+Companion course to METC 387L.

-This course introduces the student to theory, concepts and applications of thermodynamics and heat transfer.
-Topics include properties of materials, work, heat, conservation of mass and energy, energy transformation processes, and heat transfer via conduction, convection and radiation.
+Introduces the theory, concepts, and applications of thermodynamics and heat transfer.
+Topics include properties of materials, work, heat, conservation of mass and energy, energy transformation processes, and heat transfer via conduction, convection, and radiation.
+Companion course to METC 388L.

 METC 399.
 DIRECTED STUDY.
 1-5 Credits.